 What’s the fastest memory card available now?

-Which is the fastest memory card seems to change from week to week and several companies claim that they have the “fastest”, but UDMA (Ultra Direct Memory Access) CF cards are supposed to be the quickest to date that are widely available for most cameras (CFast 2.0 cards are yet to be available for more than a narrow selection of cameras).
+The fastest memory card seems to chance from week to week and several companies claim they have the “fastest”, but UDMA (Ultra Direct Memory Access) Cfast 2.0 cards are the current front runners – with speeds of over 500MB/sec.
+However, these are really yet to be available for more than a narrow selection of cameras and remain highly expensive.

 From time to time it is considered good housekeeping to format your card and this can help increase its write speed.
 In most digital cameras you are able to format your card in the menu.
 This wipes all the images on the card, freeing up storage and clearing minor problems that may have developed on the card.
 Just make sure you have your images saved elsewhere before formatting!